codidact/qpixel/README.md

 ## Contributing
-Contributions are welcome - please read the [CONTRIBUTING](https://github.com/codidact/qpixel/blob/develop/CONTRIBUTING.md) document before you start and look at the [TODO list](https://github.com/codidact/qpixel/wiki/TODO-list) for things to do.
+Contributions are welcome - please read the [CONTRIBUTING](https://github.com/codidact/qpixel/blob/develop/CONTRIBUTING.md) document before you start and look at the [TODO Trello board](https://trello.com/b/BK4uxLoP/codidact-todo) for things to do.

 [0]: https://imagemagick.org/script/download.php